XJTU-XGU/OTCS/README.md

 ```

 ![](https://github.com/XJTU-XGU/OTCS/blob/main/figures/qualitative_results_animal.png)

+Note that when training the OT potentials, the epsilon should be small to better approach the unregularized OT.
+Correspondingly, the learning rate should be small (e.g., 1e-6) and the training steps should be large (e.g., 5e5)!
 ## How the use the code for your project
 For better understanding the following implementation, please refer to Algorithms 1 and 2 in the Appendix.
 ### For unsupervised OT